mohamminchgit/TALA-TG-BOTS/openspec/project.md

   6. Preserves `sessions/` directory (never overwrites session files)
   7. Executes `docker compose up -d --build` to rebuild and restart containers
   8. Cleans up temporary files
+  9. Invokes `python3 scripts/admin_notify.py` on the server so the admin bot broadcasts deployment status (success/failure, commit author, and summary)
 - **Workflow file:** `.github/workflows/deploy-develop.yml` defines the automation.
 You can view deployment status in the GitHub Actions tab.
 - **Session files protection:** The workflow explicitly excludes `sessions/` from the archive, so your Telethon session files are never overwritten.
 Only code changes are deployed.
 - **Environment variable merging:** The `deployment/merge-env.sh` script intelligently merges `.env.example` (from the repository) with the server's existing `.env`:
   - Existing keys in `.env` are preserved (your production secrets stay intact)
   - New keys from `.env.example` are added (new configuration options are automatically available)
   - Comments and formatting from `.env.example` are maintained
+- **Admin notifications:** Deployment status (started, success, failure) appears automatically in the admin Telegram panel; commit hash, author, and title are included for quick reviews.
 - **Quick setup checklist:**
   1. Generate or copy your SSH private key (the one you use to connect to `rbot-server`)
   2. In GitHub: Repository → Settings → Secrets and variables → Actions → New repository secret